CoolCat467/Subtitle-Translate/README.md

   --source-lang SOURCE_LANG
                     The language of the source subtitles (default: 'auto').
 Must be a ISO 639-1:2002 language code or 'auto' to guess.
+  --source-type SOURCE_TYPE
+                    Subtitle source type (default: 'auto').
+Must be either 'srt' or 'vtt', or 'auto' to guess from filename.
   --dest-lang DEST_LANG
                     The language to translate the subtitles to (default: 'en').
 Must be a ISO 639-1:2002 language code.
   --dest-file DEST_FILE